royalapplications/docs/src/products/scripting/objects/connections/royalvncconnection.md

 Type: `bool`, Default Value: `true`
 If set to true, the connection will use the application default plug in for the connection type on Windows.
 ## Proxmox Console
+### ProxmoxApiTokenId
+Type: `string`, Default Value: `Empty String`
+The complete Proxmox API token identifier used as the primary credential for a generated Proxmox console connection.
+This property is normally populated by Royal TS.
+### ProxmoxApiTokenSecret
+Type: `string`, Default Value: `Empty String`
+The Proxmox API token secret used as the primary credential for a generated Proxmox console connection.
+The value is stored encrypted and is normally populated by Royal TS.
 ### ProxmoxApiPort
 Type: `int`, Default Value: `8006`
 The TCP port of the Proxmox VE API used for the console ticket and websocket (default 8006).
 The VNC Port property is not used in Proxmox console mode.